Dekki 401 Mall: The Other Good Place to Shop

 cookies, and the like.

 A good portion of Yamaya's food stuff are imported from all over the world.
 Regardless, the stuff is actually a lot cheaper than more popular famous American brands or Japanese brands of the same type found in stores like Uoroku, Josco, Cupid, Shimizu Food Center, and others.

 This is where you ought to go if you just don't feel like wasting money that you really don't need to waste.

 What to buy: You can also get tortilla chips, tortillas, chilli beans, Thai food stuff, Indian curry, ... basically, a load of stuff from all over the place.

 Kinokuniya: For Books, Magazines, and other stuff shop at

-Kinokuniya is the only bookstore in Niigata (the largest bookstore chain in Japan) that carries a significant number of foreign (mostly English) books, magazines, and other print media.
+Kinokuniya is one of two bookstores in Niigata (the largest bookstore chain in Japan) that carries a some foreign (mostly English) books, magazines, and other print media.